Operators coming from ring schemes: Model theory of -operators

-\begin{remark} For $\mathcal{B}=B_\otimes$, adding just the inverse of Frobenius suffices to get quantifier elimination for $\mathcal{B}-\dcf$, which was proven in \cite{BHKK}.
-We do not know whether this is true in general, in fact we do not know if it is true for derivations of the Frobenius map (as it was pointed out in \cite{K2}). \end{remark}
+\begin{remark} For $\mathcal{B}=B_\otimes$, adding just the inverse of the Frobenius map suffices to get quantifier elimination for $\mathcal{B}-\cf$, which was proven in \cite{BHKK}.
+During the review process of this paper, the first author showed quantifier elimination results regarding the language with the inverse of the Frobenius map, which can be applied to the theories $\mathcal{B}-\cf$ (see \cite[Theorem 2.8]{Gog1}) \end{remark}

 \begin{lemma} The field $\mathfrak{C}$ is separably closed.
 If $\ka$ is perfect, then $\mathfrak{C}$ has infinite imperfection degree. \end{lemma} \begin{proof} Separable closedness follows from Lemma \ref{ver27}(2) and the fact that separable algebraic extensions are \'{e}tale.